DanZinagri/NicheD20/docs/Classes/Martial/Barbarian/index.md

 #### Savagery (Ex/Su)

 At 9th, 13th, and 17th level the barbarian selects a savagery that represents his bloodline, tribe, beliefs, or connection to another power.
-Unless otherwise specified, savagries do not require the barbarian to be raging to receive their benefits.
+Unless otherwise specified, savageries do not require the barbarian to be raging to receive their benefits.
 If a savagery calls for a save attack the save attack is made at 1d20 + ½ MPB + Endurance modifier unless specified otherwise.
 They may add the enhancement bonus of a wielded weapon to this save attack.

-For a complete listing of savagries see Table: [[Savageries]]
+For a complete listing of savageries see Table: [[Savageries]]

 #### Unstoppable (Ex)